 It’s not often you find a listed building in the middle of a town, but that’s exactly what Southchurch Hall is – a half-timbered, Grade I listed moated house dating back to Medieval times nestled in the heart of Southend.
 Home to farming families until the 1920s, it’s been listed in the Jenkins ’Top 1000 Houses in England.’
 Original smoke-blackened timbers can still be seen along the roof and there’s a grand open hall reflecting life in the Middle Ages.

 Not much of Tudor Britain survives in 21st century London, but there is one house that has, despite the odds, made it through the centuries escaping the great fire of London, war and the Blitz.
-Sutton House a Tudor house built in 1535 by prominent courtier of Henry VIII, Sir Ralph Sadleir.
+Sutton House is a Tudor house built in 1535 by prominent courtier of Henry VIII, Sir Ralph Sadleir.
 Since its hay day the house has had an eclectic array of occupants from Huguenot silk weavers to squatters.
-Now in the hands of the National Trust Sutton house has been restored and is well worth a visit.
+Now in the hands of the National Trust Sutton House has been restored and is well worth a visit.